Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Discussion

 With multiple mediators, we follow the formulation of \citet{vanderweele2013mediation} and view the whole vector $m$ as the mediator.
 Sometimes, it is of scientific interest to model the causal mechanisms among the mediators and decompose the total effect of the exposure on the outcome into path-specific effects \citep{avin2005identifiability, miles2017quantifying}.
 Due to the possible unmeasured confounding, it is important to develop a sensitivity analysis method for path-specific effects.
 We leave it to future research.

-We focus on a single mediator or a low dimensional vector of mediators.
-Modern genetic studies often have high dimensional mediators \citep{song2020bayesian, zhou2020estimation, yang2021estimation}.
+We focus on a single mediator or a low-dimensional vector of mediators.
+Modern genetic studies often have high-dimensional mediators \citep{song2020bayesian, zhou2020estimation, yang2021estimation}.
 It is important to extend our sensitivity analysis method to handle this more challenging setting.
 Moreover, \citet{song2020bayesian} and \citet{yang2021estimation} discuss alternative measures of mediation.
 It is curious to extend our results to those measures.